 I’ve been to Ireland multiple times and always go to new towns each time, but I also like to visit some of my old favorites when I’m there.
 For example, while everyone knows about Dublin, you might not know what exactly there is to do there or where you should stay.
 When you plan on visiting multiple cities, you want to make the most of your time there so you can see as much as possible.

 That’s why this article breaks down some of the best cities in Ireland to visit and provides a mini-guide for each area so you can put it on your Ireland road trip itinerary or decide to skip it.
+Make sure to check out how to drive in Ireland before you go for a smoother vacation.
 And don’t worry if you can’t fit them all into this trip – you can always come back again!

 Where to Stay in Cork

 Encapsulated with a small-city charm and joyful spirits, Cork is the place to be.
-If you wish to stay a few nights in this magical city, there are ample accommodation options to choose from.
+If you wish to stay a few nights in this magical city, there are ample accommodation options to choose from for where to stay in Cork.

 Budget option: Located within a 0,38-mile radius from the Cork City Hall in the city center, The Townhouse will astound you with its restored Georgian architecture.